RHFieldProductManagement/acm-htb/README.md

 ## **Task Eleven: General Observability**

-**Task**: In this task after deploying and/or importing a OpenShift cluster, interact with the key observability areas of the ACM Console UI: Overview, Search, Virtual Web Terminal and Topology views
+**Task**: In this task after deploying and/or importing a OpenShift cluster, interact with the key observability areas of the RHACM Console UI: Overview, Search, Virtual Web Terminal and Topology views

 **Documentation**: